geotribu/english-blog/content/blog/posts/2024-10-18_introducing-QChat-chat-rooms-in-QGIS.md

 ![QChat settings screen for QTribu plugin](https://cdn.geotribu.fr/img/articles-blog-rdp/articles/2024/qchat/qchat_settings.webp){: .img-center loading=lazy }

-- `instance URL`: this specifies which QTribu chat instance you want to connect to.
+- `instance URL`: this specifies which QChat instance you want to connect to.
 The instance rules can be checked via the `instance rules` button.
 As of now, two instances are available:
-    - `gischat.geotribu.net`: Geotribu's English-language QTribu chat instance, for everyone
+    - `gischat.geotribu.net`: Geotribu's English-language QChat instance, for everyone
-    - `gischat.geotribu.fr`: Geotribu's French-language QTribu chat instance, also for everyone
+    - `gischat.geotribu.fr`: Geotribu's French-language QChat instance, also for everyone

 - `show avatars`: toggle to show or hide avatars next to chat messages
 - `show admin messages`: toggle to display admin messages such as user connections and disconnections